 Symptoms occur when the stone irritates the lining of the bladder or blocks the flow of urine from the bladder.

 Loss of control over urine may also occur with bladder stones.

 The health care provider will perform a physical exam, including a rectal examination.
 The exam may reveal an enlarged prostate or other problems.

-Drinking 6 - 8 glasses of water or more per day to increase urinary output may help the stones pass.
+Drinking 6 - 8 glasses of water or more per day to increase urination may help the stones pass if they are small.